encody/near-private-data/document/paper.md

 The trivial solution to this is to enforce a regular payload size to which all messages must conform.
 This approaches a good solution to this problem, but it also introduces a number of drawbacks.

 First, and most obviously, is that if the messages in question are much smaller than the standard size, it will result in a lot of wasted space on the message repository.
-If the message repository in question is a blockchain (a natural choice in many respects for this protocol), storage is quite expensive (TODO: cite), even orders of magnitude beyond a commercial cloud provder like Amazon S3.
+If the message repository in question is a blockchain (a natural choice in many respects for this protocol), storage is quite expensive&mdash;many, many orders of magnitude beyond a commercial cloud provder like Amazon S3.[^expensive_storage]

+[^expensive_storage]: For instance, the Ethereum smart contract platform  charges 20,000 units of gas for a cold 256-bit storage write. [@wood_ethereum_2025, Appendix G] At current gas prices of about 30 GWei (3E-8 Ether) [@etherscanio_gastracker] and an Ether price of about \$3,400 [@coingecko_ethereum_2025], we calculate an approximate price of $3400 \si{\,USD\per Ether} \cdot 3.1 \times 10^{-8} \si{\,Ether\per gas} \cdot 20000 \si{\,gas\per slot} \cdot \frac{10^9 \si{\,bytes\per GB}}{32 \si{\,bytes\per slot}} = 6.6 \times 10^8 \si{\,USD\per GB}$, over $600 million per gigabyte.

 A converse problem of a regulated message size is for messages where the contents are longer than the regular size.
 Not only does this impose an overhead in the necessity of breaking up large messages to fit into the regular size, but the metadata that must be included in order for the receiver to properly parse the incoming messages may be cumbersome (or large).

 However, even worse than the inefficiency problem are the potential privacy implications.
 Let us say, for example, that the regulated message size were 1 kibibyte (1024 bytes), but the user wished to send a 10-kibibyte message?
 Of course, the user must send at least 10 standard-sized messages to transfer the data outright.
 Unfortunately, if the user wishes to do this with any degree of efficiency, he must send those messages all in quick succession, even simultaneously.
 From the perspective of a party observing the user's network traffic, 10 simultaneous 1-kibibyte messages is not really much better than simply sending a single 10-kibibyte message.

 Therefore, we expand this idea by introducing a range of regulated message sizes, e.g. 1-kb, 4-kb, 16-kb, 64-kb, to which each message must conform.
 It the responsibility of the client to choose the most effective set of message sizes to use when sending a particular message.
-The client could choose to send a 3-kb message in 3 1-kb messages, or in a single 4-kb message, or in two 64-kb messages, depending on how the client implements a size-selection algorithm: optimizing for efficiency or masking?
+The client could choose to send a 3-kb message in three 1-kb messages, or in a single 4-kb message, or in two 64-kb messages, depending on how the client implements a size-selection algorithm: optimizing for efficiency or masking?

 Some kinds of messages may simply be too large to make practical use of a protocol with standardized message lengths, such as photographs and HD video.
 In this case, we recommend providing the actual contents over a separate medium (e.g. a centralized hosting provider), and simply transmitting the URI for the contents over the channel.